‘Awareness is fine, but advocacy can take a business to the next level.’

 Analyzing the product

 A brand ambassador examines and analyses a product or service that is to be endorsed.
-He/she sets up meetings with sales and marketing teams, assists in executing new marketing ideas and develops schedules to publicize marketing strategies depending on potential clients.
+He/she sets up meetings with sales and marketing teams, assists in executing new marketing ideas and develops schedules to publicise marketing strategies depending on potential clients.

 Building business relationships